AndyWilliams682/Chronicler/README.md

 ## Future Work
 The goal is to eventually create a tool to help players optimally build their temples across the 12 Incursions.

+## Acknowledgements
+This uses OpenCV with Pytesseract to perform OCR on image masks.